theIvanR/torch-on-clunkers/README.md

 NOTE TO RUN 2.7.1 YOU MUST INSTALL THE REQUIREMENTS (pip install -r"path-to-requirements')

+NOTE CUDNN appears broken in 2.7.1 wheel, working on a patch

 Compatibility Wheels (CUDA + CUDNN only)
 | PyTorch Version | Python | CUDA | Wheel |